pyodide/pyodide/docs/development/new-packages.md

 `libxml`.

 To package a C library, create a directory in `packages/` for the C library.
-This directory should contain (at least) two files:

-- `Makefile` that specifies how the library should be be built.
-Note that the build system will call `make`, not `emmake make`.
-The convention is that the source for the library is downloaded by the Makefile, as opposed to being included in the Pyodide repository.

-- `meta.yaml` that specifies metadata about the package.
-For C libraries, only three options are supported:
+In the directory, you should write `meta.yaml` manually that specifies metadata about the library.

+The `meta.yaml` should contain:

 - `package/name`: The name of the library, which must equal the directory name.
+- `package/version`: The version of the library.
+- `source/url`: The URL to download the library source code archive.
+- `source/sha256`: The SHA256 checksum of the source code archive.
 - `requirements/run`: The dependencies of the library, which can include both C libraries and Python packages.
 - `build/library`: This must be set to `true` to indicate that this is a library and not an ordinary package.
+- `build/script`: Commands to build the library
+  (See `libxml` for an example).

 After packaging a C library, it can be added as a dependency of a Python package like a normal dependency.
 See `lxml` and `libxml` for an example (and